ICTatRTI/nsdug-drug-coder-api/readme.md

         'structure' : {
             'sc_code': 'predicted SC drug code',
             'code_id': 'ID of code for lookup.
 Can be ignored.
-For internal documentation', 'code_definition': 'Definition of Code from documentation',
-            'p': 'predicted probability of code given course number and course title', 'p_rank' : 'Rank of prediction (1 is most likely)' }
+For internal documentation', 'code_definition': 'Definition of SC Code from documentation', 'p': 'predicted probability of code given course number and course title', 'p_rank' : 'Rank of prediction (1 is most likely)' }